By: Nick Gardner

 At roughly 30% each, food & bev combined and then labor, absorb a whopping 60% of cash-drawer inflows, with marketing, premises, and utilities accounting for a healthy slice of what’s left.
 That’s why reducing costs is the first step in keeping a restaurant healthy.
 The kitchen is a great place to start:

-Creating New Revenue Streams
+Create New Revenue Streams

 With traditional slack-time promos – like happy hour and early-bird specials – currently suspended by pandemic constraints, creative restaurateurs are seeking innovative ways of reaching out to their communities.
 Everyone loves a freebie (think wi-fi) – and with a little forethought, returning restaurant customers can feel pampered without cutting into profit margins.
 Here are some suggestions for filling those tables during quieter times:

-Investing in Technology
+Invest in Restaurant Technology

 One of the best ways of ensuring post-pandemic profits for a restaurant is to invest in smart new technology designed specifically for this industry.
 A few key pieces of technology, tied in with your bookkeeping and reporting can provide insights into every detail of its operations: